-"We don't cover that" suggests a real lack of concern for your business.
-And that's not what a partner is about.
+"We don't cover that" suggests a real lack of concern for your business, and that's not how a partner behaves.

-A partner actively spends time looking at new ways to improve your network; your data security; and your infrastructure.
+A partner actively spends time looking at new ways to improve your network, your data security and your infrastructure.
 They won't be working rigidly to a one-size fits all contract.

-And that's just the point.
-One size doesn't fit all, because each and every business is unique.
+And that's the point.
+One size doesn't fit all, because every business is unique.
 Even two businesses in the same street, selling the same product or service will have a different way of working.
-They'll use different software and devices, have different people working with them, and importantly, have different goals.
+They'll use different software and devices, have different people working with them and, importantly, have different goals.

-You need an IT support partner that will take your goals as their own and do as much as they can to help you reach them.
+You need an IT support partner who will take your goals as their own and do as much as they can to help you reach them.